-The projects should include its communication strategy, including the audiences'

-level. current practices, media present awareness preferences and demographic/psychographic profiles, identifying the target audiences and interrelationships between each communications take holder/ target group, defining communication objectives, formulating key messages audience which are important to communicate to audiences, and selecting media which will best assist you to achieve objectives and desired relationships.
+The projects should include its communication strategy, including the audiences' present awareness level. current practices, media preferences and demographic/psychographic profiles. identifying the target audiences and interrelationships communications take holder/ between each audience group, defining communication objectives, formulating key messages which are important to communicate to audiences, and selecting media which will best assist you to achieve objectives and desired relationships.